Poems

 and to the sparser daisies, orange

-hawkweed, pink and white clover,
+pink and white clover,

 purple vetch, butter-and-eggs.